dgj7/security-cameras/README.md

 Development of home security camera stream.

 There are two components:
-1) transcoder: converts RTSP to MP4
+* transcoder: converts RTSP to MP4
-    a) java: an implementation in java; initially there will be several rtsp stream readers
+  * java: an implementation in java; initially there will be several rtsp stream readers
-    b) rust: a future implementation, ideally a little more serious
+  * rust: a future implementation, ideally a little more serious
-2) ui: display (multiple?) feeds
+* ui: display (multiple?) feeds
-    a) initially, just an html webpage with a simple video tag
+  * initially, just an html webpage with a simple video tag
-    b) eventually, something more serious (nodejs app?)
+  * eventually, something more serious (nodejs app?)

 ----